tindytian/tno/README.md

 ### Responsive and Animation

-Vno is following the responsive design and works well in mobile devices.
+Tno is following the responsive design and works well in mobile devices.
 You may find some events is driven by great animation, thanks to the [Animate.css](http://daneden.github.io/animate.css/), which makes all these possible.

 ### Disqus comments and Font Awesome

 Integrate comment system with a simple user name input with [Disqus](https://disqus.com).
 Use [Font Awesome](http://fontawesome.io) icon to express yourself better.
 They are perfect for a personal site (such as blog), as well as some commercial CMS.

-### SASS and No-JS fallback
+### SASS

-Vno is built on SASS, but it is not a must flow.
+Tno is built on SASS, but it is not a must flow.
 If you know HTML and CSS, making modifications to the theme should be super simple.

-While JS is widely used, there are always strange systems and browsers not supporting JS.
-Don't worry, there is fallback if there is no JS.
-So you can just see a proper layout even if the JS does not work.

 ### Code highlight

-[highlight.js](http://highlightjs.org) is used as the code highlight engine of this theme.
+[prism.js](http://http://prismjs.com) is used as the code highlight engine of this theme.
 You can get a clean and good-look code block in your tech blog.

+### mobile

+[fastclick](https://github.com/ftlabs/fastclick)polyfill to remove click delays on browsers with touch UIs

+[slideout](https://github.com/Mango/slideout)a touch slideout navigation menu for your mobile web apps
 ## Usage

 ### Install